tranquilit/WAPT-Documentation/source/wapt-create-packages/package-msi/index.rst

   Uploading files...
   WAPT Server user :admin
-  WAPT Server password :
+  WAPT Server password:
-  Status : OK, tis-tightvnc_2.8.5.0-1_all.wapt uploaded, 1 packages analysed
+  Status: OK, tis-tightvnc_2.8.5.0-1_all.wapt uploaded, 1 packages analysed

 It is also possible to execute :command:`build-upload` directly from the :guilabel:`Run Configurations` panel in :program:`PyScripter`: